arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 an array of objects.
 The default compression and cache settings are used in this case:

-- An array of string, like `["attr1", "attr2"]`, to place each attribute into a separate column of the index (introduced in v3.10.3).
+- An array of strings, like `["attr1", "attr2"]`, to place each attribute into a separate column of the index (introduced in v3.10.3).

 - An array of arrays of strings, like `[["attr1", "attr2"]]`, to place the